yurovsky/yurovsky.github.io/_posts/2015-04-03-freertos-tickless-low-power-m0.md

 because the `ARM_CM0` port in FreeRTOS does not export the "timer setup" symbol needed as part of tickless idle initialization.

-Intead, it implements a private method `prvSetupTimerInterrupt` which only deals with SysTick.
+Instead it implements a private method `prvSetupTimerInterrupt` which only deals with SysTick.
 The fix is really simple, go ahead and make that symbol public (and rename it to `vPortSetupTimerInterrupt` per FreeRTOS standard) and mark the internal (default) implementation as being a weak define so that we